Should Travel Nurse File Exempt for Taxes? • The Gypsy Nurse

 There are patients that we dread to care for.
 During report, we tactfully offer to take more patients, a more critical patient, or even offer to float to another area to avoid being assigned to the ONE patient no one wants.

-In the tax world, one conversation tax professionals dread is with a taxpayer that filed exempt and owes a bundle of taxes.
+In the tax world, one conversation tax professionals dread is with a taxpayer who filed exempt and owes a bundle of taxes.

 What is “filing exempt?”

 The most common is to bolster take-home pay during a financial hardship.
-Those periods in life are understandable but there are other reasons travelers file exempt that do not benefit in the long haul, especially when there is an amount is owed with the annual tax return.
+Those periods in life are understandable, but there are other reasons travel nurses file exempt that do not benefit them in the long haul, especially when there is an amount owed with the annual tax return.

 1) Extended period of overtime

-Travelers often confuse tax withholding with actual tax.
+Travel nurses often confuse tax withholding with actual tax.
 The statement that someone is “taxed more” for working overtime is misleading.
 While more taxes may be withheld during an extended period of overtime, the extra withholding is triggered by formulas that anticipate taxes based on a prospective estimate of total annual income.
 If one makes $1000 a month, the withholding formula will base withholding on $12,000 a year.
 If they make $2,000 a month, the withholding will be based on $24,000 of income for the year.
-A dip in earnings or a part time second job can trigger less than optimal withholding for that source of income when compared to the total income the traveler earns for the year.
+A dip in earnings or a part-time second job can trigger less than optimal withholding for that source of income when compared to the total income the travel nurse earns for the year.

 2) Bonuses

-The same principal discussed in #1 applies here.
-However the IRS stipulates that a 25% flat amount be withheld for these payments.
+The same principle discussed in #1 applies here.
+However, the IRS stipulates that a 25% flat amount be withheld for these payments.
 The employer can use the W4 claim as an alternative.
-The 25% is not a tax, but simply a mandated default withholding rate to ensure adequate taxes are withheld.
+The 25% is not a tax but simply a mandated default withholding rate to ensure adequate taxes are withheld.

 Take Away’s